Written by Marijn Overvest | Reviewed by Sjoerd Goedhart

 It’s not merely an acquisition of goods and services; rather, it’s a strategic investment in materials that propels the company toward growth, profit, and a competitive edge.

 Armed with this knowledge, you are primed to ascend as an adept practitioner in the intricate dance of direct sourcing, steering your procurement endeavors toward unparalleled success.
-Cheers to mastering the nuances of direct procurement and steering your organization toward unparalleled success!
+Cheers to mastering the nuances of direct sourcing and steering your organization toward unparalleled success!

 Frequentlyasked questions

-What is direct procurement?
+What is direct sourcing?

-What is indirect procurement?
+What is indirect sourcing?

 Is direct sourcing the same as direct procurement?